Planning for a better future in Washington state

 All of that, says Rep. Davina Duerr (D-Bothell), is determined by how we plan communities on the state and local level.

-“This is about protecting our loved ones from climate catastrophes and reducing greenhouse gases,” said Duerr, author of House Bill 1181.
+“This is about protecting our homes and businesses from climate catastrophes and reducing greenhouse gases,” said Duerr, author of House Bill 1181.

 The companion bill, Senate Bill 5203, is being sponsored by Sen. Liz Lovelett (D-Anacortes), and both pieces of legislation are requests of Gov. Jay Inslee.